Clearances for Teacher Candidates

 ACT 31 Requirement - Child Abuse Recognition and Reporting Training

-ACT 34 Clearance - Pennsylvania Criminal History Record
+ACT 34 Clearance - Pennsylvania Criminal History Record (apply in CastleBranch account)

 ACT 114 Clearance - FBI Fingerprint Clearance